dominicspinks/Life/README.md

 **Life App** is a personal dashboard for managing modular tools that help organise your digital life.
 Version 1.0 introduces foundational support for list-based modules — think of it like simple, flexible todo or checklist modules, with more features planned in future updates.

-## 🔧 Features in v1.0
+## 🔧 Features

 - Modular architecture with support for dynamic modules
-- Customisable list modules (e.g., shopping lists, task checklists)
+- Customisable **List Modules** (e.g., shopping lists, checklists)
+- Powerful **Budget Module**:
+  - Weekly budgets with category breakdowns
+  - Quick-add and bulk import purchases
+  - Category tracking and weekly summaries
 - User authentication with token-based access
 - Responsive layout and mobile-friendly design
 - Simple, clean interface built with TailwindCSS